webdriverio/webdriverio/CONTRIBUTING.md

 * If you need to update your fork you can do so following the steps [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork)

-* Switch to the most recent Node LTS (you should be able to use older/newer versions of Node but we recommend to use v18 LTS so all developers are on the same side) or to the one denoted in `.nvmrc`.
-We recommend to use [`nvm`](https://github.com/nvm-sh/nvm) to switch between Node.js versions.

-* Set up the project:
-    First make sure you have the right Node.js version installed.
-You can find the current defined development version in `.nvmrc` within the root directory of the project.
-The easiest way to handle multiple Node.js versions is by using [NVM](https://github.com/nvm-sh/nvm).
-After it is installed you can run:
+* Enable/install pnpm:

+  - Node 16.17 and above:
     ```sh
-    nvm install
+    corepack prepare pnpm@latest --activate
     ```

-    This will install the defined Node.js version for you.
-You can then go ahead and set-up the project:

-    Enable pnpm:
+  - Node 16.16 and below:
     ```sh
-    corepack enable pnpm
+    npm install -g pnpm
     ```

-    Install dependencies and build the project:
+* Install dependencies and build all sub-packages:

     ```sh
     pnpm install
-    npm run setup
+    pnpm build
     ```
+    WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as a compiler.
+    Now you have a working development environment.

+    Note: building all sub-packages is necessary (even if working on a single package) in order to resolve the internal dependencies.

+* To reset your environment to a clean state you can run the following command:

+    ```sh
+    pnpm bootstrap
+    pnpm build
+    ```

-    The second command does four things:
+    The first command does two things:

-    * Cleans (possible) existing build artifacts via ```npm run clean```
+    * Cleans (possible) existing build artifacts via ```pnpm clean```

         If you have compiled the code this command will remove them as well as all dependencies of the subpackages.

-    * Installs all dependencies via ```pnpm install```
+    * Installs dependencies of all sub-packages via ```pnpm install```

-    * Bootstraps sub-projects via ```npm run bootstrap```

-        Many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
-As this project also does some other house keeping tasks, it is recommended to use the package bootstrap command.

-    * Builds all subpackages via ```npm run build```

-        As the last step you need to build all sub-packages in order to resolve the internal dependencies.
-WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as a compiler.

 * Run Tests to ensure that everything is set up correctly

     ```sh
     # run the complete unit test suite
-    npm run test
+    pnpm test

     # run test for a specific sub project (e.g. webdriver)
     npx vitest ./packages/webdriver/tests